On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities: What Makes a Black Hole?

 Should one conclude, then, that Definition \ref{definition:blackregion} is incompatible with the notion of a rotating black hole?
-Given that the prevailing hope amongst physicists (encoded in Penrose's Strong Cosmic Censorship Conjecture, some discussions of and results on which include \cite{penrose1979singularities}, \cite{christodoulou1999global}, \cite{dafermos2014black}, \cite{luk2019strong}) is that the full structure of a maximal, dynamically forming black hole spacetime, rotating or no, is more similar to the Schwarzschild Penrose diagram than to Kerr's (in particular, it is expected to be globally hyperbolic), one would expect such a solution to have a nonempty black region $\mathscr{B}$.
-That is, Definition \ref{definition:blackregion} should be able to characterize generic physical rotating black hole solutions, given strong cosmic censorship.
-This is not too unreasonable a caveat, recalling that the classic black hole region of Section \ref{section:standard} is typically only defined at all under the assumption of weak cosmic censorship.
+Given that the prevailing hope amongst physicists (encoded in Penrose's Strong Cosmic Censorship Conjecture \cite{christodoulou1999global, dafermos2014black, luk2019strong, penrose1979singularities}) is that the full structure of a maximal, dynamically forming black hole spacetime, rotating or no, is more similar to Schwarzschild's Penrose diagram than to Kerr's (in particular, it is expected to be globally hyperbolic), one would still expect such a spacetime to have a nonempty black region $\mathscr{B}$.
+That is, Definition \ref{definition:blackregion} should be able to characterize generic physical rotating black hole solutions, given strong cosmic censorship, even though it deems Kerr itself to have an empty black region.
+This is not too unreasonable a caveat given that the classic black hole region $\mathscr{B}_c$ of Section \ref{section:standard} is typically only even defined at all under the assumption of weak cosmic censorship.
+In any event, this is an inescapable peculiarity of taking the intuitive description ``light cannot escape" entirely seriously: there simply is no global sense in which this true for any portion of Kerr without invoking a preferred infinity, which we cannot easily do under a program that remains applicable outside of asymptotic flatness.
+It is up to the reader to decide whether this captures the physical phenomenon they wish to consider in a given scenario.
+We would argue at the very least that there exist some considerations, including the framing of weak cosmic censorship, under which Definition \ref{definition:blackregion} captures precisely what one would want irrespective of the peculiarity encountered here.